 We will compare the figures obtained with Eq.
-(3.2) with those obtained by simulations.
+(3.2) with those obtained by simulations based on the definition of the interference factor (expression (2.2)).
 The simulator assumes an homogeneous hexagonal network made of several rings around a cell we analyze.
-Figure 3.4 shows an example of such a network with the main parameters involved in the study.
+Figure 3.5 shows an example of such a network with the main parameters involved in the study.